toth12/mining_testimonial_fragments_of_the_holocaust/README.md

 ### Find patterns (combination of topic words) underlying the occurrences of a synset in the corpus:

 The method in get_topic_model_concordance.py uses Mallet LDA implementation to get the topic words.
 First all occurrences of a synset or a CQL pattern are retrieved (only lemmas and not words!); overlapping search results are eliminated with difflib.
 Search results undergo a number of preprocessing steps before the LDA training.
 The search terms used in the query are eliminated (if they are not eliminated, they will be the main keywords that LDA reproduces); similarly stopwords are removed, as well as those terms that are not beginning with letters of the alphabet (numbers for instance).
 Each search result is also passed to the phrase model so that multiword expressions can be also included.
 Next a gensim dictionary is created from each document that are represented as bag of words (no weighting is used).
-Extremes are filtered out: terms that do not occurr at least in 10 search results or that occurr in more than 90% of documents are removed.
+Extremes are filtered out: terms that do not occurr at least in 10 search results or that occur in more than 90% of documents are removed.
 From the dictionary and from the filtered document collection, a gensim corpus object is constructed; this is the input of the Gensim MALLET LDA model.
 The result of training (Gensim Mallet LDA model and Gensim Corpus Model) are passed to a function of postprocessing.
 This gets each topic and the n closest documents to it and prints it to the output file.
 The following command collects all occurrences of the word "numb" and the five words before and after the occurrence (-w 5), creates an LDA model from them and prints results into the file 'numbLDA.'

 ```
 python3 get_topic_model_concordance.py -q '["numb"]' -o numbLDA -w 5